Updated: Nov 13, 2021

 Sleep deprivation depresses the immune system's disease-fighting abilities (1, 2, 3).
 It has also been said that 7.5-9 hrs of uninterrupted sleep can reboot the immune system.
 So turn off that television and phone, and find a dark quiet place to get a decent sleep.
 Or even take a 15 minute cat nap.

 2. Avoid sugar & alcohol.
-If you don't feel like eating, don't eat.
+And, if you don't feel like eating, don't eat.

 Both sugar and alcohol can inhibit the function of white blood cells (one of your immune systems top disease fighting cells), which then lowers your resistance to infection (4).
 So if you're not feeling at your best, skip dessert or that glass of wine.
 Save it for when your body is in tip top shape and can handle the toxic effects.

-Ever noticed losing your appetite when you’re sick?
+Ever noticed you can lose your appetite when you’re sick?
 Well, this is you body's way of starving microbes of nutrients making it more difficult for them to function and replicate.

 One study even found that fasting for 3 days kick-started the body's stem cells into producing new white blood cells, which fight off infection.
 Ultimately it regenerated the immune system, as it also destroyed old white blood cells that may have been damaged or inefficient (5).